jon-marks/PVPlant/docs/source/03_input_information/01_weather_data.rst

 Weather Data
 ============

-.. topic:: You are what you eat!

-   "You are what you eat".
-Like food gets digested by our bodies to provide us nutrition, weather data gets processed by PV Plant modelling software to provide power production estimates.
-   No matter how sound the processing model (digestive system), the results produced are only as good as the data (food) provided.

 It does matter what and whose weather data is used to predict PV Plant power output.
 Weather Data is not all created equally.
 Simply pick a location, obtain different types weather data from one or more sources, and sum or average the annual :term:`Insolation`.
 Often the variation is more than